Download.it search icon

 Cons

-• Occasional bugs and game freezes
+• Occasional bugs and freezes, especially online